AsifurRahman10/Pet-adoption-website/Readme.md

 ### 4. **Modal Window**

-- When the "Details" button is clicked, open a modal that displays all pet information like figma
+- When the "Details" button is clicked, open a modal that displays all pet information like figma✅
-- The modal should close when the user clicks close button.
+- The modal should close when the user clicks close button.✅

 ### 5. **Footer**